trevorh2007/missionarybox/README.md

 - Make username a dropdown menu to include my account, logout, etc
 - Fix issue with twitter confirm not displaying on confirm actions
 - Optional shipping addresses and billing *stripe might be able to do it*

+- Add image to product association so images can be called on products -